demipoet/quilibrium-guide-github/README.md

 The project support both AMD and ARM.<br/><br/>

-BUT if you are using CherryServers, best to use curl command rather than wget.
+<b>BUT if you are using CherryServers</b>, best to use curl command rather than wget.
 ```
 curl -O -L "https://go.dev/dl/go1.20.14.linux-amd64.tar.gz"
 ```